-Extension of the senior managers and certification regime
+Extension of the Senior Managers and Certification Regime

-The Financial Conduct Authority (FCA) has published its final consultation on extending the senior managers and certification regime (SM&CR) to all firms.
-The FCA's proposals will apply new FCA rules to a significant number of additional employees in the financial services sector and increase the accountability of senior managers.
+The Financial Conduct Authority (FCA) has published its "near final" rules on extending the senior managers and certification regime (SM&CR) to all firms.
+The new FCA rules will apply to a significant number of additional employees in the financial services sector and increase the accountability of senior managers.

-The industry knew the change was coming, but now proposed rules are finally available, what do they say and exactly how "proportionate" is the FCA in its plans?
-Expanding on our initial summaries SM&CR: FCA proposes extension to all firms (July 2017) and SM&CR Extension 2019 (December 2017), in this briefing, we consider the detail of the FCA proposals in CP17/25 and CP17/40, which will apply to most firms except for banks and insurers in 2019.
+The industry knew the change was coming, but now rules are finally available, what do they say and exactly how "proportionate" is the FCA in its plans?
+Expanding on our initial summaries SM&CR: FCA proposes extension to all firms (July 2017) and SM&CR Extension 2019 (December 2017), in this briefing, we consider the detail of the FCA proposals in CP17/25, CP17/40 and its near final rules in PS18/14, which will apply to most firms except for banks and insurers from 9 December 2019.